Monthly Tech-Tip | No tracking! No ads! |

 There is a direct relationship between the way ceramic glazes fire and their chemistry.
 These green panels in my Insight-live account compare two glaze recipes: A glossy and matte.
 Grasping their simple chemistry mechanisms is a first step to getting control of your glazes.
 To fixing problems like crazing, blistering, pinholing, settling, gelling, clouding, leaching, crawling, marking, scratching, powdering.
 To substituting frits or incorporating available, better or cheaper materials while maintaining the same chemistry.
 To adjusting melting temperature, gloss, surface character, color.
 And identifying weaknesses in glazes to avoid problems.
 And to creating and optimizing base glazes to work with difficult colors or stains and for special effects dependent on opacification, crystallization or variegation.
 And even to creating glazes from scratch and using your own native materials in the highest possible percentage.

 These cone 6 porcelain mugs are hybrid.
-Three coats of a commercial glaze painted on outside (Amaco PC-30) and my own liner glaze, G2926B, poured in and out on the inside.
-When commercial glazes (made by one company) fit a stoneware or porcelain (made by another company), it is often purely an accident!
-So test thoroughly or just use them on the outsides.
-For inside food surfaces make or mix a liner glaze already proven to fit your clay body, you have to option to make it as a dipping glaze or brushing glaze.
-One that is sensible enough to fit common sense recipe limits and not have an unbalanced chemistry.
-And you can use quality materials that you know deliver no toxic compounds to the glass and that are proptioned to deliver a balanced chemistry.
+Three coats of a commercial glaze painted on the outside (Amaco PC-30) and my own liner glaze, G2926B, poured in and out on the inside.
+When commercial glazes (made by one company) fit a stoneware or porcelain (made by another company) it is by accident, neither company designed for the other!
+For inside food surfaces make or mix a liner glaze already proven to fit your clay body, one that sanity-checks well (as a dipping glaze or a brushing glaze).
+In your own recipes you can use quality materials that you know deliver no toxic compounds to the glass and that are proportioned to deliver a balanced chemistry.
+Read and watch our liner glazing step-by-step and liner glazing video for details on how to make glazes meet at the rim like this.

-This is what you need to be independent, to create your own manufacturing company in your garage.
-Some of the prices are "instead of" rather than additive.
+This is what you need to be independent, to create your own manufacturing company in your garage in 2021 Some of the prices are "instead of" rather than additive.
 There are many approaches to glazes, the more you are willing to learn the better you will be able to make your own (and save a lot).
 We recommend the cone 6 range using a small test kiln (like this 220v ConeArt GX119, don't scrimp on this, go for quality and the practicality of a Genesis controller).
 A kiln you can fire often and inexpensively is a key enabler to learning, developing techniques, products, designs, durable and decorative surfaces, solving problems.
 It can be fired multiple times a day.
 And it is big enough for mugs and similar sizes.
 It will get you into the habit of using some of your creativity for experimenting.
 It will give you the successes early on that will inspire you to press on learning.
 When you are ready, then get a big kiln and hit-the-ground-running.
 This potter's wheel is the best available and will last a lifetime, these often appreciate in value over time.
 And, build yourself a good plaster table.
 You will use it constantly.
 Not shown here is a propeller mixer, also an important tool.
 And you will need a sink equipped with a sink trap (Gleco Trap).

 Books and web pages with flashy pictures are the centrepiece of an addiction-ecosystem to recipes that often just don't work.
 Maybe these are "tried" by a lot of people.
 But are they "true"?
 Most are so-called "reactive glazes", outside normal practice - to produce visual interest they run, variegate, crystallize, pool, break, tint, go metallic, etc. But this happens at a cost.
 And inside special procedures and firing schedules that need explaining.
 It is not obvious these are understood by the recipe authors or sharers.
 And these recipes are dated and contain troublesome and unavailable materials.
 We use frits now to source boron.
 Stains are superior to raw colorants, even in glazes like this.
 Many of these will craze badly.
 And many will not suspend in the bucket.
 And will run during firing.
 Reactive glazes have other common issues: Blistering, leaching, cutlery marking, fuming.
 Trying colors in differing amounts in different base recipes is a good idea.
 But the project is most beneficial when it shows color response in terms of quality recipes of contrasting chemistries.
 The point of all of this: Understand a few glazes and develop them, rather than throwing spaghetti against the wall hoping something sticks.
 Commercial reactive glazes are an alternative also.